Skip to main content

 Emergency Communication

-To keep you informed about safety and security threats, we use the ParentSquare communication platform to send out two types of notifications: Emergency Alerts (previously called "Critical Lockdowns") and Safety Updates.
+To keep you informed about safety and security threats, we use the ParentSquare communication platform to send out two types of notifications: Emergency Alerts and Safety Updates.

 #1 - Emergency Alerts notify families and staff immediately during a school lockdown or significant emergency on campus that poses an immediate threat to health or safety.
 Information is shared as soon as it is accurate and verified.